MysticDirt/jAIce/README.md

 - Google Colab servers to train the model
 - HTML, CSS, and JavaScript to create the front end of the product demo
 - Flask to connect the front end and the back end
-- AI Camp servers to host the project on a domain

 ### Dataset